 A large organization such as Northern Light Eastern Maine Medical Center must plan using historic data, current financial realities, and future estimates.
 Nationally, healthcare is in a state of rapid change and Northern Light Eastern Maine Medical Center must adapt to these changes.

 MaineCare and Medicare reimbursement rates are going down, and will continue to do so, and we are working with the other members of Northern Light Health to find new ways to deliver care in better and more cost-effective ways.
 While we work on these new models of care, we must also grow and help the patients of our region.

-The ongoing challenge to find efficiencies is not driven by internal forces but rather by events on a national scale.
-The community is counting on leadership at EMMC to preserve local healthcare services for the good and the future of this people of the region.
+The ongoing challenge to find efficiencies is driven by events on a national scale.
+The community is counting on leadership at Northern Light Eastern Maine Medical Center to preserve local healthcare services for the future of people of this region.

 Medicare and MaineCare

-is the federal tax return of organizations exempt from income tax.
+IRS Form 990 is the federal tax return of organizations exempt from income tax.
 It is submitted by all tax-exempt organizations and non-profits to provide the Internal Revenue Service with annual financial information, as-well-as information on the organization's mission, vision, programs, community benefit, and finances.